KYLEKHAI/kylekhai_dot_com/README.md

 ![Vercel Deploy](https://deploy-badge.vercel.app/vercel/kylekhai-dot-com?style=for-the-badge)

 ### Bugs in progress
+- View gallery stops scroll functionality when modal is closed)
-- mobile ui issues for projects page (elements out of containers, All Projects cards is cutoff and view gallery stops scroll when closed)
+- mobile ui issues for projects page (elements out of containers and All Projects cards is cutoff)

 ### Update log